pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 </table>

-Here are the same points plotted on a graph of the probability density function of the _Num_ random variable (as calculated using our recurrent formula):
+Here are the same points plotted on a graph of the probability density function of the _Num_ random variable (as calculated using our recursive formula):

 <img src="{{ site.url }}/images/1034.png" width="604" height="455">

 The solid vertical line shows the expected value; the thin vertical lines indicate one, two and three sigmas distance from it in both directions.
-Red dots correspond to the values from the table above (some were so far away that they didn't fit into the picture).
+Red dots correspond to the values from the table above (some were so far away though that they didn't fit into the picture).

 Here are the results for the `counts` structure (element count 3938, E&nbsp;[Num]&nbsp;=&nbsp;3126.69), first as a table: